Timc3209/car-wash-web/README.md

 ## Description

-A react project that allows users to find places and people to wash there car.
+Car Wash is a car wash booking platform built with React.js that helps users easily find a business to book a car wash at their location.

 ## Deployment Link